Oleander Poisoning In Pets Can Be Fatal! Stay Alert

 Dogs, cats, cows, horses, birds, or any other domestic animals are at as much risk as your children are from oleander poisoning.1 The only good thing about this plant is that it holds no attraction as such for your pets.
 Even then, there are ways your pets end up eating some bit of the oleanders.
 More often than not, oleander toxicosis occurs due to intentional poisoning using oleanders.

-Oleander toxicosis causes abnormal muscle contractions in the heart, which requires immediate medical attention.
+Oleander toxicosis or poisoning causes abnormal muscle contractions in the heart, which requires immediate medical attention.

 Depending on the dosage and the part of the plant eaten, the symptoms can vary.
 But the most common ones are these: